How Medications Help With Addiction Treatment

 A supervised detox is the first step to treating any type of addiction.

 A supervised detox can alleviate health issues.
-Physicians track the patient’s heart rate, temperature, breathing rate and fluid levels.
+Physicians track the patient’s heart rate, temperature, breathing rate, and fluid levels.
 Physicians help relieve any discomfort the patient may be feeling.
 They also adjust any medication doses according to the patient’s needs and make long-term plans for medication.
 Those with separate health issues should also seek medical detox.
 Withdrawals can complicate problems like high blood pressure.
-A physician can prevent any issues.
+A physician can prevent any issues that may arise from attempting to detox alone.

 Detox is often a part of inpatient rehabs.
 In most cases, inpatient rehab takes 30 to 90 days.
 The first week consists of closely observed detox.
 Rehab includes other treatments, such as behavioral therapy, to make recovery more successful.
-If you or a loved one needs help getting sober, find a rehab with medical detox now.
+If you or a loved one wants to explore rehab options, talk to a treatment provider now.